Skip to Content

 Safe and Effective Pocket Gopher Control Methods

 Pocket gophers are difficult to control with home remedies, and many commonly suggested DIY methods are ineffective or unsafe.
-Instead, use proven, responsible techniques that provide long term results.
+Instead, focus on proven, responsible techniques that provide long-term results.

 1. Trapping